holehouse-lab/supportingdata/2026/Langstein-Skora_2026/readme.md

 The full citation will be updated here when the paper is formally accepted.

+## Changelog
+Please see the `changelog_github.md` and `changelog_zenodo.md` for a record of changes made to the two.
+Changes to Zenodo will lag GitHub.

 ## Repository structure
 For each figure, we provide links to either the Jupyter notebook used to generate the figure from scratch or, for a few cases, the raw data associated with the figures.
 Given the extent of the data associated with this paper, this directory maps each figure panel to a specific location where data and/or code are provided.
 However, within each directory, we often also provide README files to help orient the reader and provide context for the files.